TalkBank/batchalign/apps/batchalign/batchalign-gui/docs/testing/batchalign-desktop-validation.md

 errors.
 Each retry is recorded in the report.
 Real local HTTP-server tests cover one dropped socket, persistent disconnection, HTTP failure and expired deadline; all 24 GUI unit tests pass.
 Full model verification is still required.

+The same ARM run's native test bootstraps in 139455 ms with 44 progress updates and produces correct comparison output, but the daemon survives WebDriver window close.
+This harness previously ran bare Xvfb without a window manager and did not establish host termination.
+Linux native tests now start Openbox and use wmctrl's graceful close request, selecting exactly one window whose PID resolves to the installed executable.
+The host must exit within ten seconds before session cleanup and daemon checks.
+This strengthens the lifecycle gate; it is not yet proof of a native pass.